Setting up your Ad Revenue Insights Alarms

 • Check run - Same as Check run for the alarms.

 • Date - Date of last check, clicking the link will show a popup with "recent history" of the check.
-This will include times where the status have changed between failed/recovered along with the latest check.
+This will include times when the status has changed between failed/recovered along with the latest check.

-• Actions - Corresponds to the Action-buttons in the top of the list (used for "bulk-actions").
-It also contains the View report buttons that will show a report with the same settings that was used when doing the check.
+• Actions - Corresponds to the Action-buttons at the top of the list (used for "bulk-actions").
+It also contains the View report buttons that will show a report with the same settings that were used when doing the check.
 The report itself is not saved, just the settings, so it's not certain the check is in the same state when viewing it.

 Other settings